I7-Examples/When-in-Rome-1/docs/source.txt

  The girl wears a dress.
 Understand "frock" or "skirt" or "gown" or "attire" as the dress.
 She carries a pair of heels.
 The heels are wearable.
 The description of the heels is "Sharp-heeled and sharp-toed, either an instrument of torture or a clever weapon."
 Understand "shoes" as the heels.
 The heels are ambiguously plural.
 The description of the dress is "Without a good eye for women's clothes, you can mostly tell that it is a good cut and material but somewhat past its prime, as though she used to have much more money than she does just at the moment."
 The description of the girl's hair is "Ruffled and tossed, with a strand or two that insist on curling above her eyes."
 The description of the girl's eyes is "It's hard to be sure of their color when it's so dim here.
 They might be blue, or possibly grey, or maybe light green."
 The description of the girl's nose is "It is if possible even more pert than when she first addressed you."

 Strangulation is a scene.
 Strangulation begins when Getting handbag is happening and the creature is starving. [* This scene, unlike most others in the game, can repeat as necessary.]

+Strangulation ends when everything is safe.

+To decide whether everything is safe:
-Strangulation ends when the creature is not starving.
+	if the creature is not starving, yes;
+	if Getting handbag is not happening, yes;
+	no.

 When strangulation ends: say "The desperate grip on your throat slackens somewhat."; change strangulation counter to 0.

 Every turn during Strangulation:
 	if the creature is not starving, rule succeeds;